zigpy/zha-device-handlers/README.md

 ### SmartThings

-- All supported devices report battery level.
+- All supported devices report battery level
 - tagV4 exposed as a device tracker in Home Assistant.
-The current implementation will use batteries rapidly.
+The current implementation will use batteries rapidly
-- MultiV4 reports acceleration.
-Currently only reported to logs until a sensor is developed.
+- MultiV4 reports acceleration

 #
 ### Thanks